Seen: On our projector set-up, streamed from Miles’ harddrive.

-Based on James Ellroy’s novel, L.A.
-Confidential follows three very different police officers hanging around 1950’s Los Angeles.
+We’ve had this on our to-watch list for a while but every time it came up we either weren’t in the mood or didn’t have the time for it.
+But now the time has come, and I’ve seen L.A.
+Confidential.
+Yep.
+Based on James Ellroy’s novel, the film follows three very different police officers hanging around 1950’s Los Angeles.
 The murder of a corrupt detective and a sex worker during a diner robbery launches a multifaceted investigation that eventually uncovers a number of seedy underbellies- drugs, homicide, prostitution, blackmail, etc. Three officers- the naive but opportunistic Ed Exley (Guy Pearce), the brutish but sentimental Bud White (Russell Crowe), and the smarmy but mildly ethical Jack Vincennes (Kevin Spacey)- open their own separate cases that unexpectedly come together in violent, tragic ways.